What is Google Docs?

 Disadvantages of creating a CV in Google Docs

 While there are many advantages to creating a CV in Google Docs, there are also some disadvantages.

 Limited choice in CV templates

-Google Docs offers a small selection of CV templates (5), all of which come with a different base colour, font and layout.
+Google Docs offers a small selection of resume templates (5), all of which come with a different base colour, font and layout.
 That said, the templates generally look almost the same and the choice is very limited.

 Frequently used templates